National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 _Phenotype_ and _cohort_.
 A [phenotype](https://pubmed.ncbi.nlm.nih.gov/23956018/) is a grouping of related terms, or observable characteristics that could be applied to a person, disease trait, medical condition or events.
+Examples would be, “has Acute COVID”; “treated with ampicillin.”^[A _phenotype_ is general and a _cohort_ is specific.
+Thus, a new-onset diabetes phenotype might say, “Must have some number of outpatient visits without a diabetes diagnostic code, followed by at least one visit with such a code.”
+A related _cohort_ would be, “Must have _2 _outpatient visits without diabetes _since Jan 1, 2017_ without a diabetes diagnostic code, followed by at least one visit with such a code _before Jan 1, 2020_.”
+However, in OHDSI the two terms are used interchangeably (Book of OHDSI, [Chapter 10.1](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html)).]
-Examples would be, “has Acute COVID”; “treated with ampicillin.”[^1] A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.
+A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.
 Data ingestion is the process of importing data meeting a phenotype definition into a database which can then be used for research.
 In this section, we will discuss existing tools and methodologies for identifying codes and terms, creating phenotypes, managing vocabulary concept sets, and how to ingest codes into the N3C Enclave database that will enable research using the N3C basic and supplemental datasets.